-The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation initiation factors and stress-responsive eIF2a kinases, as well as viral regulators of these kinases, that control cellular protein synthesis.
-The group recently demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by stimulating the peptidyl transferase activity of the ribosome and facilitating the reactivity of poor substrates like proline.
-They also characterized a human X-linked intellectual disability syndrome caused by a mutation in eIF2g that impairs eIF2b binding, thus providing a molecular basis for the human disease, and they identified eIF2 contacts with the ribosome.
+The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation factors and stress-responsive eIF2α kinases that control cellular protein synthesis.
+Recently, the group showed that the baculovirus pseudokinase PK2 inhibits an insect eIF2a kinase through a proposed lobe-swapping mechanism.
+Members of the Section also identified an eIF2a–docking motif conserved among cellular and viral proteins that targets protein phosphatase PP1 to dephosphorylate eIF2a.
+They demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by facilitating the reactivity of poor substrates like proline, and they characterized a human X-linked intellectual disability syndrome caused by a mutation in translation factor eIF2γ.